-- Soma S. Dhavala <soma@mlsquare.org>
+- Soma S. Dhavala

-- Shakkeel Ahmed <shakkeel@mlsquare.org>
+- Shakkeel Ahmed

-- Ravi S. Mula <ravi@mlsquare.org>
+- Ravi S. Mula

+- Prakash Bisht

 We hear your feedback!

 If you notice any issues during the usage the package mlsquare, please create an issue on GitHub.
 Before creating any issue, please check if the same issue was already created by any other user.